SerhiyGuivan/structurify/README.md

 - `clear(): void`: Empties the binary tree by removing all nodes.

 ## Binary Search Tree
+A specialized form of a binary tree where the left child is less than the parent and the right child is greater.
+- Provides efficient searching and sorting capabilities.
+- Ideal for tasks involving ordered data and quick search operations.

 ###  `BinarySearchTree<T>`

-Binary Search Tree is a rooted binary tree data structure with the key of each internal node being greater than all the keys in the respective node's left subtree and less than the ones in its right subtree.

 #### Constructor
 - `constructor(comparator: BSTComparator)`: Initializes the BinarySearchTree with the specified comparator.